Identifying Australian sawflies

 There is a dearth of resources for identification of Australian sawflies by the amateur naturalist.
-Accurate species identification generally requires trawling through the primary literature, which, for a variety of reasons is only readily accessible to professional taxonomists.
+Accurate species identification generally requires a search of the primary literature, which, for a variety of reasons is only readily accessible to professional taxonomists.

-To address this problem, I have produced a series of taxonomic tools, which will be progressively posted on this and other pages.
-I hope that these will assist identification of sawflies from photographs taken in the field or from an insect in the hand.
+To address this problem, I have developed a suite of resources to assist the identification of sawflies from photographs taken in the field or from an insect in the hand.

-• Labelled images of adult sawflies to aid recognition of various body parts, particularly those used in species descriptions – Part 1 of this page
+Labelled images of adult sawflies to aid recognition of various body parts, particularly those used in species descriptions.

 First, what I mean by a sawfly